-The academic calendar
+6. The academic calendar

 Some schools start in mid-August and finish up in early May.
 Other schools don’t start until mid-to-late September with finals hitting in mid-June.
 If two schools are neck and neck in the running, something as simple as the school calendar may be a deciding factor.

-Access to health and mental health care
+7. Access to health and mental health care

 Even if your child is the picture of health, it’s important to be aware of the quality of healthcare a school offers.
 The stress of college and being away from home can take its toll on students, and it can give you and your child peace of mind to know that there are solid resources in place to meet their needs.

-Ease of changing majors
+8. Ease of changing majors

 Students may go to school thinking they have a career path chosen, but Inside Higher Ed says that a third of students will change their major within three years of starting college.
 Some schools make that easier than others, so it’s a good idea to ask colleges about during school visits.

-Specialized study opportunities
+9. Specialized study opportunities

 If your daughter is going into a male-dominated field, are there strong female mentors in her academic program?
 Are there internship opportunities in your student’s major offered by local businesses?
 Does the school offer unique experiences in your student’s field that set it apart from others?

-Mission statements (when all else fails)
+10. Mission statements (when all else fails)

 Sometimes we can get so bogged down in the details that we lose sight of the overall mission of the school, and exploring the statements the school make about themselves can help clarify the focus of each one and help students find the best fit.